McLennan byelection cancelled | Smoky River Peace River Express

 At its meeting, council decided to send a letter to Madu to request the byelection be postponed to Oct.
 1.

-However, Madu approved a ministerial order that authorizes the town to not proceed with the byelection under a change in the Municipal Government Act (MGA).
+However, Madu approved a ministerial order that authorizes council to not proceed with the byelection under a change in the Municipal Government Act.

 A full council in McLennan is served by one mayor and six councillors.